The Graph Network > Indexing

 • graph indexer rules maybe [options] <deployment-id> — Set the decisionBasis for a deployment to rules, so that the Indexer agent will use indexing rules to decide whether to index this deployment.

 • graph indexer actions get [options] <action-id> - Fetch one or more actions using all or leave action-id empty to get all actions.
-An additonal argument --status can be used to print out all actions of a certain status.
+An additional argument --status can be used to print out all actions of a certain status.

 • graph indexer action queue allocate <deployment-id> <allocation-amount> - Queue allocation action